César Carignano: Club

 At the beginning of the season Carignano was used mainly as substitute, but following his goal against Hearts, he was playing mainly in the starting eleven.
 In the match against Aarau on 2 April 2005, however, he injured himself and missed the rest of the season.
 Nevertheless, Basel completed all the 2004–05 Super League season's seventeen home games undefeated, winning thirteen and drawing four.
 They ended the season as Swiss champions with 10 points advantage over second placed Thun.

 The injuries Carignano had, groin problems and tendonitis, took a long time to heel.
 It was not until the end of the following season, after a few games with their U-21 team, that he was able to play in the first team again.
 But he had only three short appearances and the problems re-occurred.
 He missed the beginning of their 2005–06 season as well.
 In February 2007, during the last stages of recuperation, it was decided to loan him out to Club América for the 2007 Copa Libertadores.
 He did not play any games during his time at América and on 7 June 2007 it was reported that he had to returned Basel after only four months.

 On 8 January 2008, it was announced that Basel and Carignano had mutually terminated their contract, which was originally dated up until 30 June 2008, due to the re-occurring injuries.
 During his time with them, Carignano played a total of 51 games for Basel scoring a total of 29 goals.
 19 of these games were in the Swiss Super League, two in the Swiss Cup, nine in the UEFA competitions (Champions League and UEFA Cup) and 21 were friendly games.
 He scored seven goals in the domestic league, two in the UEFA Cup and the other 20 were scored during the test games.

 Carignano then returned to Colón de Santa Fe.
 In his second spell with Colón he struggled, making most of his appearances coming off the bench.
 After a few months he transferred to second division club Independiente Rivadavia.
 Subsequently, he played for Ferro and Atlético Rafaela in the second division.
 In January 2013, Cesar signed contract for playing in Patronato de Paraná.

 National team

 Carignano played 3 caps for Argentina.
-He earned these caps from 2003–2004, while he was still at Colón.
+He earned these caps from 2003 to 2004, while he was still at Colón.